-A poet who took definition as her province, Emily Dickinson challenged the existing definitions of poetry and the poet’s work.
+Emily Dickinson is one of America’s greatest and most original poets of all time.
+She took definition as her province and challenged the existing definitions of poetry and the poet’s work.
 Like writers such as Ralph Waldo Emerson, Henry David Thoreau, and Walt Whitman, she experimented with expression in order to free it from conventional restraints.
 Like writers such as Charlotte Brontë and Elizabeth Barrett Browning, she crafted a new type of persona for the first person.
 The speakers in Dickinson’s poetry, like those in Brontë’s and Browning’s works, are sharp-sighted observers who see the inescapable limitations of their societies as well as their imagined and imaginable escapes.
 To make the abstract tangible, to define meaning without confining it, to inhabit a house that never became a prison, Dickinson created in her writing a distinctively elliptical language for expressing what was possible but not yet realized.
 Like the Concord Transcendentalists whose works she knew well, she saw poetry as a double-edged sword.
 While it liberated the individual, it as readily left him ungrounded.
-The literary marketplace, however, offered new ground for her work in the last decade of the nineteenth century.
+The literary marketplace, however, offered new ground for her work in the last decade of the 19th century.
 When the first volume of her poetry was published in 1890, four years after her death, it met with stunning success.
 Going through eleven editions in less than two years, the poems eventually extended far beyond their first household audiences.

 Emily Elizabeth Dickinson was born in Amherst, Massachusetts, on December 10, 1830 to Edward and Emily (Norcross) Dickinson.
 At the time of her birth, Emily’s father was an ambitious young lawyer.
 Educated at Amherst and Yale, he returned to his hometown and joined the ailing law practice of his father, Samuel Fowler Dickinson.
 Edward also joined his father in the family home, the Homestead, built by Samuel Dickinson in 1813.
 Active in the Whig Party, Edward Dickinson was elected to the Massachusetts State Legislature (1837-1839) and the Massachusetts State Senate (1842-1843).
 Between 1852 and 1855 he served a single term as a representative from Massachusetts to the U.S. Congress.
 In Amherst he presented himself as a model citizen and prided himself on his civic work—treasurer of Amherst College, supporter of Amherst Academy, secretary to the Fire Society, and chairman of the annual Cattle Show.
 Comparatively little is known of Emily’s mother, who is often represented as the passive wife of a domineering husband.
 Her few surviving letters suggest a different picture, as does the scant information about her early education at Monson Academy.
 Academy papers and records discovered by Martha Ackmann reveal a young woman dedicated to her studies, particularly in the sciences.